nataliehman/academic-kickstart-hugo-portfolio/content/project/redesign-data-dashboard/index.md

 ## Ideation

 For this project, I ensured that the main users felt involved by encouraging them to give feedback.
-I organised a few group sessions for ideation and used the "How Might We..." and Brainwriting method I learnt from the [UX Playground course]({{< ref "/project/designing-interface-smart-devices/index.md" >}}).
+I organised a few group sessions for ideation and used the "How Might We..." and Brainwriting method.

 I felt that calling the sessions as "Brainstorming" to be too formal and intimidating so [I researched alternative names](https://www.trainingzone.co.uk/community/discuss/is-there-an-alternative-word-phrase-for-brainstorm).
 We agreed to use "Suggest-fest" for the humour and based on using the "How might we..." method.